factor1/developer-resources/Starting A Project/WordPress Themes.md

 For Windows Devs, [WAMP](http://www.wampserver.com/en/) is a good solution as well and is very similar to MAMP.

 ## 3. Setup Your Theme Path
 Now that we have our local environment setup and WordPress installed, we need to create a folder for our theme to live.
-Navigate to `wp-content/themes/` and create a new folder with your theme name.
+Navigate to `wp-content/themes/` and create a new folder with your theme name. **Be sure to prefix your theme folder with `f1-` to avoid any conflicts with themes in the WordPress repository.**

 ## 4. Initialize a Git Repo & Create a GitHub Repo
 Now that we have the path our theme will be located in, lets initiate a git repo so that we can track our changes.
 Via terminal in our theme directory: